 The Williams Record

 Quinn Casey ’25 is a political science and studio art double major and leadership studies concentration from Scranton, Pa.
-He is the executive editor for social media.
-He served as a social media editor for the 2022 Editorial Board.
+He is the executive editor for communications.
+He previously served as the executive editor for social media, and a social media editor before that.
 Email: [email protected].

 All content by Quinn Casey